Seces are water-dwelling race closely related to the maren, mer, and naga.

 • The oldest known seces lived for 163 eclipses; raised by valenor, she spoke of being upset by how short her life had to be.

-• Seces subspecies commonly mix, and in seces communities it is rare to find a seces who doesn’t show traits of another subspecies.
-Pureblood seces are only common in other non-seces cultures, where they are cut off from others of their kind.
+• Seces races commonly mix, and in seces communities it is rare to find a seces family which doesn’t show traits of another seces race in at least one of the family members.

 • Miscarriages are rare in seces.
 Most will absorb sickly foetuses before they know they were pregnant, and after pregnancy is discovered there is only a 0.1% chance of losing the baby.

 • Mud seces are common targets of organ harvesters, with their toxic blood highly priced on the black market.
-Because of this, their population is the lowest of any subspecies and their child mortality rate is 5 times higher than other seces.
+Because of this, their population is the lowest of any Sentient race and their child mortality rate is 5 times higher than other seces.

 Seces prefer to live alone or in small family groups.
 They mark out territories for themselves and, though they are not often bothered by others coming into their space, tend not to stray into others’ territories without meeting them at the border first.